V3nts0/V3nts0/README.md

 <div fload="right">
-## Hi there, I'm Ventsi
+## I'm Ventsi

-### I'm a Front-end Developer from Bulgaria!
+### Front-end Developer from Bulgaria!
-### I'm a positive person, a happy uncle and enthusiastic about learning new tehnologies and improve my skills.
+### I'm a realist, positive person, a happy uncle  and enthusiastic about learning new tehnologies and improve my skills.
 </div>
 <br />